 Erik Vanderlip, MD

-Erik Vanderlip is currently participating in a health science research fellowship at the Department of Psychiatry at the University of Washington.
-His research is focused on designing health service interventions that improve the lives and health of persons suffering from severe, persistent mental illness.
-He is particularly interested in the role of assertive community treatment teams acting as the medical homes for persons on their roster.
-Vanderlip believes that combined training provided him with the essential clinical skills to design better functioning systems of care that are relevant to patient and clinicians, and that the experience was invaluable.
+Erik Vanderlip, MD, MPH, recently completed a health services research fellowship and Masters of Public Health in the Department of Psychiatry at the University of Washington.
+His research is focused on designing health service interventions that improve the lives and health of people suffering from severe, persistent mental illness and those in safety-net settings.
+He is particularly interested in the role of assertive community treatment (ACT) teams acting as the medical homes for persons on their roster.
+Vanderlip believes that combined training provided him the opportunity to develop the essential clinical skills to design better functioning systems of care that are relevant to patients and clinicians, and that the experience was invaluable.

 Class of 2011